XkhangNguyen/thesis-data_quality/readme.md

 - **Automated Testing**: Automate the testing process by integrating with Airflow to continuously monitor and ensure data integrity.
 - **Datadocs**: UI to document and visualize data quality metrics and validation results, providing insights into the integrity of data assets.
-  - Datadocs for **prod** environment:
-  - Datadocs for **dev** environment:
 - **MT notifications**: Integrate Microsoft Teams notifications for immediate updates on validation results.

 ## Resources

 - **Data Sources**: The sources from which data is retrieved.
-For example, dev_athena: AWS Athena data source for the development environment.
 - **Data Assets**:
   - These are representations of data in the form of queries to which tests are applied.
 They are named based on their function and are stored in folders named after the database containing the data.
-For example, bi/metric.yml represents data assets from the bi database.
   - **name**: This should be defined based on the purpose or goal for which the data is used.
 Each name must be unique within a data asset YAML file.
   - **query**: SQL statements to retrieve data to be test.
   - **suffix**: